 SportsGiants NFL Draft: 5 possible picks for Giants at No. 10 Defensive lineman Joey Bosa of Ohio State participates in a drill during the 2016 NFL Scouting Combine at Lucas Oil Stadium on February 28, 2016 in Indianapolis, Indiana.
 Photo Credit: Getty Images/ Joe Robbins By Tom Rock email@example.com @TomRock_Newsday Updated April 28, 2016 10:54 AM Print Share fbShare Tweet Email A few of the possibilities for the Giants’ first-round pick on Thursday: LEONARD FLOYD LB, Georgia 6-6, 244 Quick, fast with rangy length; uses his speed in coverage and as a pass rusher . . .
 Can play in space as a linebacker and then rush the passer on third downs . . .
 Lacks the strength to face off against offensive linemen on a regular basis.
 VERNON HARGREAVES III CB, Florida 5-10, 204 A playmaker with great ball skills and excellent coverage ability . . .
 Would likely start as a nickel if he becomes a Giant and be insurance if Dominique Rodgers-Cromartie or Janoris Jenkins gets hurt . . .
 Does not have the physical stature Giants typically look for in corners, but not afraid of contact as a tackler.
 EZEKIEL ELLIOTT RB, Ohio State 5-11, 225 A complete back who not only is an exciting runner but also NFL-ready in pass catching and pass protection . . .
 A physical runner who takes pride in his blocking and has played fullback . . .
 Had only four fumbles in 653 touches at Ohio State.
 JOEY BOSA DE, Ohio State 6-5, 269 Perhaps the top pass rusher in the draft, some scouts compare his skill set to Giants Hall of Famer Michael Strahan’s . . .
 Very strong and physical, solid against the run as well as collapsing the pocket . . .
 The Giants need insurance in case JPP does not return to form, and Bosa could provide that this season and in the future . . .
 His father, Joe, was a first-round pick of the Dolphins in 1987 and his uncle Eric Kumerow was drafted by the Dolphins in the first round in 1988.
 MYLES JACK LB, UCLA 6-1, 245 One of the best athletes in the draft . . .
 A dynamic playmaker who covers sideline to sideline and can rush the quarterback . . .
 UCLA coach Jim Mora compared his athleticism to Michael Vick’s . . .
 His knee and the possibility of major surgery required on it at some point could scare teams away.
 By Tom Rock firstname.lastname@example.org @TomRock_Newsday Tom Rock began covering sports for Newsday in 1996 and has been the Giants beat writer since 2008.
-Share on Facebook Share on Twitter Comments Comments section is temporarily on hold.
-Here’s why.
+Share on Facebook Share on Twitter Comments We're revamping our Comments section.
+Learn more and share your input.